-New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2016 and not early adopted.
+New standards, amendments and interpretations issued but not effective for the financial year beginning 1 January 2017 and not early adopted.

-IFRS 2 "Share based payments": amended in June 2016 to clarify the measurement basis for cash-settled share-based payments and the accounting for modifications that change an award from cash-settled to equity-settled.
+- IFRS 2 Share based payments: amended in June 2016 to clarify the measurement basis for cash-settled share-based payments and the accounting for modifications that change an award from cash-settled to equity-settled.
 It also introduces an exception to IFRS 2 principles by requiring an award to be treated as if it was wholly equity-settled, where an employer is obliged to withhold an amount for the employee's tax obligation associated with a share-based payment and pay that amount to the tax authority.
 It is effective for annual periods beginning on or after January 1, 2018.
-The Company is currently analyzing the impact of its application on the Company's operating results or financial position.

-IFRS 9 Financial Instruments and associated amendments to various other standards: IFRS 9 replaces the multiple classification and measurement models in IAS 39.
+The Group estimates that these amendments will not have a material impact on the Group's operating results or financial position. - IFRS 9 Financial Instruments and associated amendments to various other standards: IFRS 9 replaces the multiple classification and measurement models in IAS 39.
 Classification of debt assets will be driven by the entity's business model for managing the financial assets and the contractual cash flow characteristics of the financial assets.
 A debt instrument is measured at amortised cost if: a) the objective of the business model is to hold the financial asset for the collection of the contractual cash flows, and b) the contractual cash flows under the instrument solely represent payments of principal and interest.
 All other debt and equity instruments, including investments in complex debt instruments and equity investments, must be recognised at fair value.

 All fair value movements on financial assets are taken through the statement of profit or loss, except for equity investments that are not held for trading, which may be recorded in the statement of profit or loss or in reserves (without subsequent recycling to profit or loss).
 For financial liabilities that are measured under the fair value option entities will need to recognise the part of the fair value change that is due to changes in their own credit risk in other comprehensive income rather than profit or loss.

 The new hedge accounting rules (released in December 2013) align hedge accounting more closely with common risk management practices.
 As a general rule, it will be easier to apply hedge accounting going forward.
-The new standard also introduces expanded disclosure requirements and changes in presentation.
-In July 2014, the IASB made further changes to the classification and measurement rules and also introduced a new impairment model.